-- 1. With the counterweight shaft down and the scope pointing east (Park 2), loosen the Dec. clutch knobs (about 3 to 4 full turns) and feel which way the scope's weight is offset.
+- 1. With the counterweight shaft down and the scope pointing toward the pole (Park 3), loosen the Dec. clutch knobs (about 3 to 4 full turns) and feel which way the scope's weight is offset.
 Placing a hand on each end of the scope and lifting back and forth will give you a good feel for balance.
 Slide the scope (in its rings or via the dovetail) until it feels balanced, then point the scope to the north again and tighten the clutches. - 2.
 Next, loosen the R.A. clutch knobs (about 2 to 3 full turns) and, while holding the counterweight shaft, move the axis into a horizontal orientation.
 You will probably need to rotate the Dec. axis a bit so that it also assumes a horizontal orientation.
-Place a hand at the end of the shaft and on the scope and, lifting back and forth, make counterweight adjustments to equalize the balance as best possible.
+Place a hand at the end of the shaft and on the scope and, lifting back and forth, make counterweight adjustments to equalize the balance as well as possible.

 This degree of balancing will be sufficient for those who wish to have some fun doing visual observing with family and friends.
+DO NOT disengage the gearbox for rough balancing.
+Disengaging the gearbox on an out-of-balance system can damage the worm gears!
 If you are planning to do long-exposure, deep-sky imaging, then you'll want to refine the balance.
 The steps below will walk you through precision balancing.